Dan Collison

 UI and brand audit

-I conducted audits of the SaaS platform's UI - as well as the brand guidelines and primary marketing assets.
+I audited the SaaS platform's UI - as well as the brand guidelines and primary marketing assets.

-This gave me an overview of the styles, components, and page templates used in the SaaS platform - as well as an insight into how the brand image was being expressed in materials outside of the main software.
+This gave me an overview of the styles, components, and page templates used across the platform - as well as an insight into how the brand image was being expressed in materials outside of the main software.

 Legacy product components Guru Systems brand logo